Sunday's Scottish Gossip

 Celtic are still in discussions with Jota over wages and length of contract as they look to secure the 23-year-old on a permanent contract having agreed to pay the £6.4m transfer fee that was negotiated as part of the Portuguese winger's loan from Benfica last season.
 (Sunday Mail)

-Manchester City defender Ko Itakura has revealed he is happy to be linked with a transfer move to Celtic again after Schalke 04 decided against enacting an option to buy clause for the 25-year-old options, but Freiburg, Fulham and Bournemouth are also reportedly interested.
+Manchester City defender Ko Itakura has revealed he is happy to be linked with a transfer move to Celtic again after Schalke 04 decided against enacting an option-to-buy clause for the 25-year-old options, but Freiburg, Fulham and Bournemouth are also reportedly interested.
 (Scottish Sunday Express)

-Aberdeen have targeted Celtic defender Liam Scales after manager Jim Goodwin identified the need for a natural left-sided centre-half.
+Aberdeen have targeted 23-year-old Celtic defender Liam Scales after manager Jim Goodwin identified the need for a natural left-sided centre-half.
 (Scottish Sun On Sunday)

 Neil Lennon, who signed Ismaila Soro for Celtic from Bnei Yehuda in 2020, could be about to rescue the 24-year-old midfielder from the sidelines with the Scottish champions by making a bid to take the Ivorian to Omonia Nicosia.
 (Sunday Post, print edition)

-Fleetwood Town manager Scott Brown is set to move for former Celtic team-mate Luca Connell after the 21-year-old was released after his loan at Queen's Park last season.
+Fleetwood Town manager Scott Brown is set to move for former Celtic team-mate Luca Connell after the 21-year-old midfielder was released after his loan at Queen's Park last season.
 (Scottish Sun On Sunday)

 Algerian midfielder Zinedine Ferhat, who has previously been linked with Rangers, could be an option for Celtic again as the 29-year-old prepares to leave Nimes despite agreeing a return to his homeland with Mouloudia Algiers if he fails to find another club in the French top flight.
 (Sunday Mail)